Losterixx/S-Core/README.md

 A wiki will be created once the plugin receives more features.

 ## Developer API
-A developer API is planned but currently has a low priority.
+A developer API is planned but is currently low priority, as there isn't much at the moment that would an API be useful for.

 ## Support
 My Discord-Server: [S-Projects](https://discord.gg/gnGsUAwp76)